View All 1853 Seated Liberty Half Dollar

 Description

 The 1853 (O) Seated Liberty Half Dollar - Arrows and Rays is a half dollar produced at the New Orleans Mint as part of the Seated Liberty Half Dollars 1839-1891 series.
-Total mintage reached 1.3 million.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Thomas Sully/Christian Gobrecht.
+The U.S. Mint produced 1.3 million examples, making this ranked 2nd of 3 mint variants by mintage, with 27% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Arrows at date and rays on reverse mark the weight reduction.
+The 1853-O "No Arrows" is extremely rare with only four known.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $96 to $6.9K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 12.4 grams, 30.6 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6276.
-The Seated Liberty Half Dollar was produced over more than 50 years across multiple subtypes reflecting weight changes and motto additions.
-Carson City Mint issues are especially sought after.
-The 1878-S is a condition rarity, and the 1853-O "No Arrows" is extremely rare with only four known.

 External References